kazuyamashi/cocore/zedboard/build_instruction/xillybus_and_ros_on_ubuntu_on_zedboard_en.md

 <a name="setting-sd-for-boot-ubuntu"></a>
 ##Setting SD for boot @Ubuntu

-Make partitions on a SD card (microSD) for boot Ubuntu on Zybo.
+Make partitions on a SD card (microSD) for boot Ubuntu on Zedboard.
 The SD card which has 8GB and more is recommended.

 Please confirm mount information by lsblk command after insert of SD card to Ubuntu PC.